terpyPy/Train-GPT-2-And-Make-Datasets/README.md

 when i started there was no one repository with the tranng scripts up to date with the model downloads also the prev training repo used none exsitient 117m Models

+# python enviorment 3.5.4 or lower is needed as tensorflow 1.12.0 fully deprecatied with tensorflow 2 release.
+use conda or your own env methoid, if you dont know how google it, time to learn..... or just use the docker files which will set this up in a VM with proper version.

 # What I added
 i added the scripts to help make some basic large text files,
 1. get_tweets.py: if you get twitter api access use this to download all of someones tweets